-Read on to discover the benefits of customer retention, and how it can help your business grow massively.
+Read on to discover 5 key benefits of customer retention, and how it can help your business grow massively.

 It’s important to understand why you should retain customers.
 In a world of instant information and access to (almost) anything, attention spans and patience seem to be constantly reducing.
 Some customers might change from a brand they’ve been with for some time, just to experience variety.
 Keep your business fresh and exciting for your customers, and don’t forget to take an interest in them.
 A popular customer retention strategy is to conduct surveys about your business, to see what customers like, don’t like, and anything different they’d like to see.
 Find a balance between talking to your customers regularly without bombarding them – try not to annoy them by constantly asking them for feedback!

 One of the major benefits of customer retention is the impact existing customers can have on your revenue.
 If a customer has used your services before and had a great customer experience, they are far more likely to come back to you in the future.
 Repeat purchases = repeat profits.
 In fact, loyal customers may well explore your brand further, to see what other products or services you offer.
 What’s more, the value of customer loyalty and retention means they are far more likely to pay premium prices.
 They like you and your business, so they would be happy to pay for your services.

 Looking for ways to cut your marketing and advertising costs?
 Loyal customers are one of the most effective ways to drum up new business.
 Referrals from friends and family have a strong influence in somebody’s decision making process.
 These days, people will take to social media to talk about their experiences, both positive and negative.